Tasmania in October 2025

 Rainfall

-• Rainfall totals in September were above to very much above average across the west and south, below average for the east coast, and average for parts of the north-east.
+• Rainfall totals in October were above average for most of Tasmania, and average for parts of the east and north.

 Temperature